thinkocapo/bash-party/README.md

 4. `cp your_song.mp3 ./songs`

 ## Run
-1. `./bashparty.sh` script with the following options:
+1. `./bashparty.sh` with the following options:
 ``` bash
 # plays first song in the directory
 ./bashparty.sh